BvioTech/violoop-capturer-rk/README.md

-# Video
+# Capture RK

-This is video project in luckfox for kvvm.
+This is capture project for rk.

 ## Doc